 A PreTeXt document is a nested sequence of structural divisions.
 For a book, these would go

-<part> is optional (and not yet fully implemented), but a book must always use
+<part> is optional, but a book must always use

 <chapter> (or else it is not a book!).
 No skipping over divisions.
 For example, you cannot divide a